bytemind-de/nodejs-client-extension-interface/README.md

 ```
 See client and extensions section below to get more info.

-## Using the clexi-http-events extension
+## Using the 'clexi-http-events' extension
 As noted above this extension receives events at the 'event' endpoint and broadcasts them via the Websocket connection.
 The 'event' endpoint accepts HTTP GET and POST requests in the following format (curl example):
 ```
 #POST example